Best 10 Log Management Software For Business (2026)

 New Relic Logo

 New Relic provides unified observability across logs, metrics, traces, and performance data from a single platform.
-It targets medium-sized organizations needing intuitive log management that scales with growth.
+We think it’s a strong option for medium-sized organizations needing intuitive log management that scales with growth.
+New Relic ingests all telemetry without sampling, so your teams stop compromising on which signals to retain.

 Strengths

-• Session replay and real-user monitoring connect frontend issues to backend causes
+Session replay connects frontend issues to backend causes

 Cautions

-• Some users report that significant onboarding investment required to master platform capabilities
+Customers note significant onboarding investment required to master the platform

 7.